Pragati300401/Covid-19-Data-Exploration/README.md

 globally.
 The COVID-19 is a pandemic health crisis which is affecting the economic growth of the country.
 This pandemic COVID-19 has resulted in disruptions in the normal daily life.

-In this project, I have analysed COVID-19 data with Microsoft SQL Server Management Studio.
+In this project, I have analyzed COVID-19 data with Microsoft SQL Server Management Studio.
 The COVID-19 data was sourced from [Our World in Data](https://ourworldindata.org/covid-deaths) starting from February 2020 to April 2021.

 ## Questions: